raffaelladevita/clas12-timeline/README.md

   * some primary run scripts do this automatically, in case the user forgets
   * note: `JYPATH` is added to the classpath for groovy called via `run-groovy`, from `coatjava`
+  * the variable `CLASQAWWW` is the webserver directory to which the output hipo files will be copied; this is a directory which the front-end will read in order to produce the web page version of the timelines.
+If you are not using this feature, change `CLASQAWWW` to any local directory; if you don't want to edit `env.sh`, then simply create the directory `../www`, which is the default value of `CLASQAWWW`

 ## PASS1 Procedure for Automatic QA
 * `exeSlurm.sh $dataset`: runs `monitorRead.groovy` on DSTs using slurm